Clients¶

 Limit Speed¶

-If a client has applied speed limitation, its up arrow and down arrow of speed will turn yellow.
+If a client has been applied speed limitation, its up arrow and down arrow of speed will turn yellow.

 Click the three-dot icon in the Action column to disable speed limit.